 So how can we be okay without being able to do it all?

 We are the ones that see the things that need to be done.

-I love my husband more than words can say but he does not see that the sink in the kitchen needs to be cleaned or that the top of the TV needs to be dusted.
+I love my husband more than words can say.
+However, he does not see the kitchen sink needs to be cleaned or that the top of the TV needs to be dusted.

 I think that women are wired to see things that men just don’t see (except I do know a few men that can see them but that’s a totally different story and a different post).

 What we need is knowledge, help, and systems to help us.

 My final tip for you is to learn to create or be okay with creating.
 What I mean by that is learning how to tackle small DIY projects.
 This will help you use your mind in a different way.
 It will allow you to learn a new skill.
 Plus, you’re able to save some money in the process.